Birth, Parents and Siblings

 In 1982, Bonnie Maude’s first great grandchild, Kristen, was born on April 25th.

 As Jim continued to decline, Bonnie Maude took over 100% of the household management responsibilities, which she was prepared to handle based on her prior experience running things while Jim was in the service and on the road for business trips.
-Fortunately, she was very frugal.
+Fortunately, she was very competent and frugal.

 After Jim died, she spent regular time with Bonnie, Bob and the grandkids on weekends, holidays and special occasions.
 She continued to be an active reader and continued her tradition of traveling to Dixon Kentucky during the summers.
 During this period, she also attended a class reunion in Oakland City with four other classmates and thoroughly enjoyed it.